-This Certification Scheme is open to all Members provided the underlying purpose of the Business is not detrimental to the health of people or the planet.
+This Certification Scheme is open to all Properties provided the underlying purpose of the Property is not detrimental to the health of people or the planet.

-The decision on the acceptability of a business for certification under this Certification Scheme resides with Planet Mark.
+The decision on the acceptability of a Property for certification under this Certification Scheme resides with Planet Mark.

-Planet Mark maintains a list of market sectors in which a Member would typically not be acceptable for certification under this Certification Scheme.
+Planet Mark maintains a list of market sectors in which an organisation would typically not be acceptable for certification under this Certification Scheme.
 This list is available from Planet Mark on request.